Getting an Interview

 - Financial Analyst Intern (22)

-I applied through a recruiter and the process took 5 days - interviewed at Amazon.com in March 2013.
+I applied through a recruiter.
+The process took 5 days - interviewed at Amazon.com in March 2013.

 Recruitment Team was extremely helpful and accommodating to my schedule.
 I had an expiring offer to deal with when Amazon first contacted me and they were able to squeeze the entire process into one week and conduct final rounds via Skype rather than a traditional office visit.
 I don't want to say that future applicants should expect the Recruitment Team to bend over backwards like this but it reflected very positively that they were so helpful.